 The U.N. climate talks in Warsaw, Poland, ended with a foundation for a global climate agreement by 2015.

-A new CAP issue brief illustrates how the Senate immigration reform bill protects immigrants' employment rights and helps American workers.
+A new CAP issue brief illustrates how paid family leave upholds the value of caregiving, fights injustice, and helps American families.

 If policymakers expand apprenticeships in the United States, they can create pathways to well-paying middle-class jobs for young Americans and help businesses meet the need for skilled workers.

 If we fix the sequester to account for the debt reduction in the fiscal cliff deal, we will set ourselves on the path to a stable federal budget and strong economic recovery.

 A new CAP report explains why reforms to our immigration system need to include protections for LGBT immigrants, who are particularly vulnerable to abuse and mistreatment in immigration detention.